-Language: Roughly 95% of the population of Mongolia speaks Mongolian which is also the official language.
+Language: Around 95% of the Mongolian population speaks Mongolian which is also the official language.
 Several dialects of Buryat and Oirat are spoken in the country along with Mongolic Khamnigan.
-In west Mongolia, both Turkish languages, Tuvan and Kazak are spoken.
+In west Mongolia, both Turkish languages, Tuvan and Kazak are also spoken.

 Currency: Mongolian tögrög.

 Visa: Getting a tourist visa for Mongolia is a straight forward process.
 Usually visas are issued between seven to fourteen days of applying but with an express fee you can acquire a visa within 24 hours.
 The standard visa is issued for 30 days and you must enter the country within three months from the date of issue.
 If you want to stay for more than 30 days you can get your tourist visa extended in Ulaanbaatar the capital city of Mongolia.
 Use these free online visa checker and calculator tools so you know if a visa for China is required (which depends on the country you’re from) and if so, how long it will take to process your visa and the cost.

 Electricity: Power sockets in Mongolia are of type C and E. Standard voltage is 220V with a standard frequency of 50 Hz.
 I recommend bringing a Universal Travel Adapter so you don’t need to keep buying new adapters for each new country you visit.

 The cuisine in Mongolia is influenced by the region’s climate and by Chinese and Russian culture.
 The staple food is dairy and meat with very limited intake of vegetables.

 Aarul or Dried Cheese Biscuits: These biscuits are made up of drained sour milk or yogurt and then sun dried until they become flaky.
 It’s served in different shapes like strips, balls, chunks, although the circular flattened ones are mostly preferred by the locals.
 It is a form of desert and can be found on most Mongolian restaurant menus.